Meet the team of the Rural Medicine Program at Massachusetts General Hospital.

 Faculty (2016-present)

 Matt Tobey is an internal medicine physician from a rural town in Upstate New York who works in primary care and inpatient care in Rosebud, South Dakota.
 He founded and directs the Rural Medicine Program in the Mass General Department of Medicine and serves as the lead with partnerships with the Indian Health Service and the Sicangu Oyate.
-His interests include rural primary care, addiction medicine, and health equity for individuals involved with the criminal legal system.
+His interests include rural primary care, addiction medicine, and health care for individuals involved with the criminal legal system.
 In his spare time, he enjoys running, music, gardening, and time with his family and friends.

-Stephanie SunStephanie Sun, MD MS
+Stephanie SunStephanie Sun, MD, MS, MPH

 Director, Fellowship Program in Rural Health Leadership